webplatform/docs/tutorials/javascript_best_practices/index.md

   verify:function(){...}
 }</pre>

-This does the job, but there is a drawback — to call the functions or change the variable value you’ll always need to go via the name of the main object: <code>init()</code> is <code>myNameSpace.init()</code>, current is <code>myNameSpace.current</code> and so on.
+This does the job, but there is a drawback — to call the functions or change the variable value you will always need to go via the name of the main object: <code>init()</code> is <code>myNameSpace.init()</code>, current is <code>myNameSpace.current</code> and so on.
 This can get annoying and repetitive.

 It is easier to wrap the whole thing in an anonymous function and protect the scope that way.
-That also means you don’t have to switch syntax from <code>function name()</code> to <code>name:function()</code>.
+That also means you do not have to switch syntax from <code>function name()</code> to <code>name:function()</code>.
 This trick is called the Module Pattern:

 <pre>myNameSpace = function(){
   var current = null;